v7upSln/PSVMP/README.md

 ---

 > **Note:** The GUI components were removed so the application can run as a standalone tool.
 The GUI version is available in the releases.
-> Sometimes the app may not work properly — make sure you update `yt-dlp` or any external tool you are using.
+> If the app isn't working properly, make sure you update yt-dlp.

 ## Supported Sources